 622 Internship.
-(1-3, repeatable to 3) Supervised applied experience at a work site inside or outside the Department of English and Journalism.
-Graded S/U. Prerequisites: Completion of at least 9 semester bours of coursework in English; approval of director of graduate studies in English, faculty supervisor, and on-site subervisor.
+(1-3, repeatable to 3) Supervised applied experience at a work site inside or outside the Department of English.
+Graded S/U. Prerequisites: Completion of at least 9 semester bours of coursework in English; approval of director of graduate studies in English, faculty supervisor, and on-site supervisor.

-670 Applied Project.
-(1-3, repeatable to 6) Directed by committee (faculty director and two readers).
+670 Applied Research Project.
+(1-6, repeatable to 6) Project with a research-based content part and annotated bibliography.
+Directed by committee (faculty director and two readers).
 Graded S/U. Prerequisites: Approved project proposal and permission of the director of graduate studies in English.

-680 Directed Readings.
-(1-6, repeatable to 6) Directed readings and written responses focused on a specialized topics or groups of topics in English Studies, ending in a written and oral examination.
+680 Comprehensive Exam.
+(1-6, repeatable to 6) Written and oral examination on a topic in English studies approved by a committee.
+It includes annotated bibliography.
 Directed by committee (faculty director and two readers).
-Graded S/U. Prerequisite: Approved capstone course proposal and permission of the director of graduate studies in English.
+Graded S/U. Prerequisite: Approved topic and list of secondary sources and permission of the director of the graduate studies in English.